IMD Global Family Business Center

 In 2019 the IMD-Pictet Sustainability in Family Business Award was launched celebrating and rewarding effort, performance and progress in the field of sustainability.

-Many prestigious Family Business Faculty have led the Center over the years and all have delivered premium programs and published cutting-edge research and insights in family business, contributing significantly to both the reach and reputation the Center continues to enjoy today.
+In September 2019, Professor Peter Vogel has taken over the directorship of the Global Family Business Center.
+Before him, many prestigious Family Business Faculty have led the Center over the years - John Ward, Joachim Schwass, Denise Rouvinez - all have delivered premium programs and published cutting-edge research and insights in family business, contributing significantly to both the reach and reputation the Center continues to enjoy today.

 The story continues...